 If you’ve been out on the trails in the last few years you’ve probably noticed something: it’s crowded out there.
 Hiking has really grown in popularity recently.
 Some people point to Instagram, others say it’s just part of a trend towards different types of outdoor fitness.
 Either way, I think it’s a good thing that more people are getting outdoors since nature is for everyone.
 However, encountering tons of people on a trail may not be why you’re going – if you’re like me one of the reasons you go hiking is to enjoy solitude and the sounds of nature.
 The good news is that there are lots of ways to avoid crowded hiking trails.
-Here are my tips for finding solitude on the trails, plus some suggestions for less crowded hikes near Vancouver.
+Here are my tips for finding solitude on the trails.

 Skip Weekends and Holidays

 If you’ve got time off during the week, use it to go for a hike.
 The trails are practically deserted.
 If you can’t get weekdays off work, chances are you at least have your evenings free.
 One of my favourite times to hike is weeknights after work.
 Just don’t forget your headlamp!

 Avoid the Most Popular Hikes in Your Area